Owl's eye appearance

-Owl's eye appearance of the Lentiform nucleus of the basal ganglia on head CT scan images in individuals with cerebral hypoxia.

-Pathological cases
+Use in pathology

-The owl's eye appearance has a relationship with Reed–Sternberg cells, in regards to cytomegalovirus infection.
+The owl's eye appearance has a relationship with Reed–Sternberg cells in regard to cytomegalovirus infection.
 Owl's eye appearance was used as an indication of the presence of the cytomegalovirus for the following case studies.

-In 1982, a textbook wrote a chapter on cytomegalovirus and elaborate on its further relevance to owl's eye appearances.
+In 1982, a textbook wrote a chapter on cytomegalovirus and elaborated on its further relevance to owl's eye appearances.
 It was stated that the owl's eye had a characteristic of a clear halo that extended towards the cell membrane's nucleus.
 The cellular structure was found to be relevant to pneumonia which was caused by cytomegalovirus.

 In a 1986 case study, a journal wrote that an owl's eye appearance was found in a total of 10 out of 10 patients.
-This was apparently due to the cytomegalovirus found in the patients that were also found to be diagnosed with aids.
-This case study involved CT scans that were used as a proposal as a way to detect the cytomegalovirus, however, the case study found that the cytomegalovirus had little relevance to the ability of CT scans.
+This was apparently due to the cytomegalovirus found in the patients that were also found to be diagnosed with AIDS.
+This case study involved CT scans that were used as a proposal as a way to detect the cytomegalovirus; however, the case study found that the cytomegalovirus had little relevance to the ability of CT scans.

-In 1987, a 33-year-old man diagnosed with aids was discovered with the cytomegalovirus in his eyes.
-The presence of an owl's eye appearance gave an indication to the hospital that this patient was infected with the cytomegalovirus.
+In 1987, a 33-year-old man diagnosed with AIDS was discovered with the cytomegalovirus in his eyes.
+The presence of an owl's eye appearance indicated the hospital that this patient was infected with the cytomegalovirus.

-In 1990, a case study journal found that owl's eye appearance correlated with the appearance of HIV infection.
+In 1990, a case study journal found that the owl's eye appearance correlated with the appearance of HIV infection.
 This was where the case study involved the study of hospital cases and concluding that HIV plays a role in certain symptoms such as diarrhea.

-In 1990, a case study journal found that owl's eye appearances were found within the four patients that were observed.
-These patients were diagnosed with aids, and the presence of owl's eye appearances proved that there was the presence of cytomegalovirus.
+In another case study journal, the owl's eye appearances were found within the four patients that were observed.
+These patients were diagnosed with AIDS, and the presence of the owl's eye appearances proved the presence of cytomegalovirus.
 The confirmation of this virus was by the use of immunohistochemistry.

 In a 2000 case study, it was discovered that the owl's eye appearance as a cell body was key for the histopathological understanding of the cytomegalovirus.
 The study found a strong relationship with a positive CMV PCR (p < 0.001).
 The discovery led to a result that owl's eye appearances were a strong sign for finding cytomegalovirus inside organs.